enricoteterra/readinglist/README.md

 - Don't Make Me Think: A Common Sense Approach to Web Usability (Voices That Matter)

 ## philosophy/science/political
+- Homo deus, a brief history of tomorrow
+- Talking to my daughter, a brief history of capitalism - Yanis Varoufakis
 - The Computer after Me - Self Awareness in Autonomic Systems
 - An Introduction to Cognitive Linguistics
 - Biocentrism: How Life and Consciousness are the Keys to Understanding the True Nature of the Universe